SiLab-Bonn/asiclab/git.md

 commits
 trees

-HEAD is the 'you qqqare here' indicator.
+HEAD is the 'you are here' indicator.
 You get there by checking out a commit.

 ## To get back to to the master branches latest commit
 `git checkout <branch name>` or `git switch <branch name>`